geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

 Before you start
 ----------------

-GeoTools release
+SNAPSHOT release
 ^^^^^^^^^^^^^^^^

-For any non-beta release (including release candidates) a GeoServer release requires a corresponding GeoTools release, and GeoWebCache release.
-Therefore before you start you should coordinate with these two projects.
+For any non-beta release (including release candidates) a GeoServer release requires an corresponding GeoTools and GeoWebCache release.
+Therefore before you start you should coordinate a release with these projects.
+Either performing the release yourself or asking a volunteer to perform the release.

 * `GeoTools Release Guide <http://docs.geotools.org/latest/developer/procedures/release.html>`_

-Either performing the release yourself or asking on the GeoTools devel list for a volunteer to perform the release.
+* `GeoWebCache RELEASE_GUIDE.txt <https://github.com/GeoWebCache/geowebcache/blob/master/geowebcache/release/RELEASE_GUIDE.txt>`_

 Notify developer list
 ^^^^^^^^^^^^^^^^^^^^^